 Milkman confronts Guitar and asks him to reveal the reasons for his secretive behavior.
 Guitar tells him that he belongs to a secret society called the Seven Days.
 The organization, composed of seven Black men each of whom is assigned a day of the week, kill white people at random every time that a Black person is murdered and the assailants are left unpunished.
 Guitar says that Robert Smith and Henry Porter were both members.
 The Seven Days try to make each revenge killing similar to the original violence against the Black victim.
 If he was hanged, for example, they hang their next victim.
 These revenge killings are performed on the same day of the week as the original murders of the Black victims.
 Guitar is the only young man in the group.

 Guitar tells Milkman that his activities are driven by the firm belief that whites are “unnatural” people who would murder and pillage in the right circumstances.
-The twentieth-century German leader Adolf Hitler, Guitar argues, murdered Jews because there were no blacks around.
-Furthermore, he continues, blacks need to take drastic measures to avenge assaults against them.
+The twentieth-century German leader Adolf Hitler, Guitar argues, murdered Jews because there were no Blacks around.
+Furthermore, he continues, Black people need to take drastic measures to avenge assaults against them.
 Unlike Jews who survived World War II concentration camps, they do not have recourse to legal action.
-Guitar concludes by saying that his actions help keep the ratio of blacks to whites balanced, ensuring that whites will not gain an upper hand by means of genocide.
+Guitar concludes by saying that his actions help keep the ratio of Black people to whites balanced, ensuring that whites will not gain an upper hand by means of genocide.

 After his conversation with Guitar, Milkman goes to speak with Macon Jr. Stifled from spending over thirty years at home, he asks Macon Jr. if he can leave home for a year to travel and explore his personal interests.
 During the conversation, Milkman unintentionally mentions the green sack hanging from Pilate’s ceiling.